ARRIVING AT THE IMMIGRATION OFFICE - STEP 1

 4) Any prior divorces, birth certificates of minor children and certificates of disposition of arrests, if any.

-Each immigration officer has his/her own way of conducting the green card interview, so the order and questions vary.
+Each immigration officer has his/her own way of conducting the adjustment of status interview, so the order and questions vary.
 Your documentation, circumstances and answers will also play a large role in the types of other questions that are asked of you.

 PROVING ELIGIBILITY - STEP 2